CR531/customer-app/README.md

-# graphql-with-spring-boot
+# Customer Application
-A sample application with GraphQL and Spring Boot
+A sample application with GraphQL, Spring Boot, and PostgresSQL